CKalitin/ckalitin.github.io/src/content/posts/2026-09-06-starlink-modelling.md

 Instead of a billion dollar investment with no promise of success, Starlink becomes profitable on unserved users and then ambiently begins poaching users where each user pays them for the right to be a user!
 Expansion is driven by each user paying hundreds of dollars for a user terminal!
 Alternatively you can subsidize the low capex cost of the terminal and amortize it over the subscription period to entice ever more customers!

+[Tim Farrar pointed out](https://x.com/TMFAssociates/status/2097488414631235855?s=20) that my treatment of Starlink terminal costs and other minor costs wasn't rigorous enough, [so here is an update](https://x.com/CKalitin/status/2097493754932343005?s=20).
+The conclusion doesn't change enough to warrant an explanation here, everything above remains directionally correct.

 ![Image|140%](/assets/images/starlink-modelling/tam_full_vs_satellites_by_region.png)
 *Full TAM by region.*
 ![Image|140%](/assets/images/starlink-modelling/tam_full_vs_satellites_by_segment.png)